 - Do not install the inverter in working or living areas. - If the device is installed in public places (such as parking lots, stations, and factories) other than working and living areas, install a protective net outside the device, set up a safety warning sign to isolate the device, and prevent unauthorized personnel from approaching the inverter.
-This is to avoid personal injury or property loss caused by accidental contact or other reasons during device operation. - Do not install the inverter in areas with flammable materials. - Do not install the inverter in areas with explosive materials. - Do not install the inverter in areas with corrosive materials. - Do not install the inverter where its enclosure and heat sinks are easily accessible, because the voltage is high and these parts are hot during operation. - Install the inverter in a well-ventilated environment for heat dissipation - If the inverter is installed in an airtight environment, a heat dissipation device or ventilation device must be installed to ensure that the indoor ambient temperature is not higher than the external ambient temperature during operation. - You are advised to install the inverter in a sheltered place or install an awning over it. - The inverter will be corroded in salt areas.
+This is to avoid personal injury or property loss caused by accidental contact or other reasons during device operation. - If inverters are installed in a place with abundant vegetation, in addition to routine weeding, harden the ground underneath the inverters using cement or gravel (recommended area: 3 m x 2.5 m). - Do not install the inverter in areas with flammable materials. - Do not install the inverter in areas with explosive materials. - Do not install the inverter in areas with corrosive materials. - Do not install the inverter where its enclosure and heat sinks are easily accessible, because the voltage is high and these parts are hot during operation. - Install the inverter in a well-ventilated environment for heat dissipation - If the inverter is installed in an airtight environment, a heat dissipation device or ventilation device must be installed to ensure that the indoor ambient temperature is not higher than the external ambient temperature during operation. - You are advised to install the inverter in a sheltered place or install an awning over it.

+• The inverter will be corroded in salt areas.
 Before installing the inverter outdoors in salt areas, consult Huawei.
-A salt area refers to the region within

-500 meters from the coast or prone to sea breeze.
+A salt area refers to the region within 500 meters from the coast or prone to sea breeze.
 The regions prone to sea breeze vary with weather conditions (such as typhoons and monsoons) or terrains (such as dams and hills).